 Misty Programming Language:Functions

 A function is a parameterized expression or sequence of statements.
 Functions are first-class values.
-Functions can be stored in variables, records, and arrays; functions can be passed as inputs to other functions; functions can be returned as the results of functions.
+Functions can be stored in variables, records, and arrays; functions can be passed as parameters to other functions; functions can be returned as the results of functions.
 Functions can not be sent in messages to other processes.
 Function objects are immutable values.
 A function introduces a new scope: variables defined in a functions are not visible outside of the function, but will be visible to inner functions.

 Making Functions

-function_literal "function" space optional_function_name input_list space body ''' function_stuff
+function_literal "function" space optional_function_name parameter_list space body

 optional_function_name "" name